Issuance of Bad Check or Similar Sight Order: Texas Penal Code §32.41

 The Texas legislature codified this criminal offense in Texas Penal Code Section 32.41.
 The legislature did not update this law in 2023.
 In fact, this law has not been amended since 2013.

-The Penal Code codifies the Texas Bad Checks law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Bad Checks law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
 Learn more about the Texas offense of Issuance of Bad Check or Similar Sight Order below.

 What is the current Texas law about Issuance of Bad Check or Similar Sight Order?